-FindMyPast also has directories of many varieties available via subscription, and is a very good source of not only the U.S. and Canada, but also the UK, Ireland, and Australia and New Zealand.
+FindMyPast also has directories of many varieties available via subscription and is a very good source of not only the U.S. and Canada, but also the UK, Ireland, Australia, and New Zealand.

 England and Wales trade directories are available for free at the University of Leicester Historical Directories project.
 It has browsing and search capability.

-Cyndi's List has a long list of smaller collections of directories online provided by local libraries and historical societies.
-Definitely worth looking at the free resources as well as those listed that are available via subscription sites.
+Cyndi’s List has a long list of smaller collections of directories online provided by local libraries and historical societies.
+Worth looking at the free resources as well as those listed that are available via subscription sites.

-So try out all of these options - there are plenty for you to choose from.
-And city directories are really fun to search.
+So try out all of these options – there are plenty for you to choose from.
+And city directories are really fun to search for.
 And rewarding.